Killer in Taped Shootings Sentenced to Life In Prison

-MACHIAS, Maine (AP) _ A 46-year-old man convicted of a double slaying recorded by the victims’ videocamera was sentenced today to spend the rest of his life in prison.
+MACHIAS, Maine (AP) _ A 46-year-old man convicted of murdering his neighbors while their video camera recorded the shootings was sentenced Monday to spend the rest of his life in prison.

 Uffelman’s attorney, Kevin Wall of Camden, N.J., urged the judge to take into account his client’s mental condition when sentencing him.

 ″I suggest that this was an ongoing mental problem that culminated at this time,″ Wall said. ″He went over the edge.
 He continues to hold fast to the belief he was defending himself and his family.″

 Uffelman spoke for about 45 minutes in his own behalf, describing the reasons for his actions.

 ″We were a family living in extreme fear,″ he told the judge. ″I did not want to shoot these people.
 We’ve lost everything.″

 Uffelman said that on the day of the killing he thought the Phillipses had fired at him. ″I even thought I saw smoke.
 That’s the only thing that would make me shoot out of the living room window.″